oracle/node-oracledb/doc/src/user_guide/installation.rst

 2. You can now run applications.

-   Also, you can use the runnable samples available in the ``/examples`` directory by following these steps:
+   Runnable samples are available from GitHub.
+To try them follow these steps:

    a.
-Download the `examples <https://github.com/oracle/node-oracledb/tree/main/
+Download the `examples <https://github.com/oracle/node-oracledb/tree/
-      examples>`__ from GitHub.
+      main/examples>`__.

    b.
 Edit ``dbconfig.js`` and set the `database credentials <https://www.youtube.
       com/watch?v=WDJacg0NuLo>`__ to your environment, for example::